Flaris LAR01: Origins

-Prototypes
+Prototypes and production

 During the 2013 reveal at the Paris airshow, it was stated that an initial prototype of the aircraft would fly later that same year, as well as speculation on the delivery of a batch of 20 aircraft during 2014.
 During March 2014, the non-flying first prototype was being used for non-destructive load testing, while the second prototype was announced as being intended to perform the type's maiden flight later that year; however, it was acknowledged at the time that there was a lack of certainty over exact dates.
 The order book is intended to be opened shortly after the maiden flight taking place.
 By May 2014, the company was already in the process of establishing an assembly line for the type, as well as beginning the construction of the third and fourth prototypes.

 The second prototype was powered by a single Pratt & Whitney Canada PW610, although alternative powerplants were already under consideration to power subsequent production aircraft.
 Aerospace publication Aviation Week has attributed uncertainty over the engine as a reason for delays in the programme.
 Once in flight, the second prototype would participate in the certification programme, along with a further two prototypes; in December 2014, the manufacturer envisioned the construction of a total of five prototypes.
 Final CS-23 certification for the LAR01 from the European Aviation Safety Agency (EASA) was anticipated to occur roughly three years following the first flight.
 In February 2015, the second prototype commenced a series of taxi tests while it reportedly approached the end of ground-based testing.

 In March 2015, it was stated that the type was expected to receive type certification during 2018.
 During 2015, it was stated that initial deliveries, then forecast to take place in 2016, would be validated under the Polish civil aviation authority's S-1 experimental aircraft designation, prior to full EASA certification being issued.
 In February 2016, it was stated that the first flight of the LAR01 was set to take place within the following months.
 In July 2016, engine ground tests of a LAR-1 equipped with the Williams FJ33-5A, which is to be used in production aircraft, commenced.
 In February 2017, it was reported that the LAR01 has entered the final stage of ground testing and would perform its first flight within the first half of the year.
 According to the company, it has been working closely with the Polish civil aviation authority on tests of the onboard systems, including the final tests of the aircraft's detachable wing and cabin pressurisation system.